This page provides details on the Render rollout in the V-Ray Asset Editor.

 Rarely, Often and Very Often are medium steps increasing the updates.

 The hybrid rendering mode does not require any special drivers.
-Furthermore, you can use the CPU as a CUDA device even if you don't have an NVIDIA GPU and/or NVIDIA drivers installed.
+Furthermore, you can use the CPU as a GPU device even if you don't have an NVIDIA GPU and/or NVIDIA drivers installed.
 Meaning, this mode can be used on computers that don't even have GPUs.
-The hybrid render engine running on a CPU supports the same features as the regular V-Ray GPU CUDA engine.
+The hybrid render engine running on a CPU supports the same features as the regular V-Ray GPU engine.

 More info about the nature of Hybrid rendering is available at the blog post Understanding V-Ray Hybrid rendering.